daremat/es6-epf/README.md

   "license": "MIT"
 }
 ```
-`dependencies` and `devDependencies`, this is where the new packages will be set up when you install a new one, dependencies will be also
-package in the futur when you will serve a final version for instance, and devDependencies are only save for developpers, like npx might be installed
-as dev dependencies.
-You can also see the `test` label into the `scripts` path.
+So what is the `test` label into the `scripts` path?
 It's a shortcut to all developper to run the test, they just have to run
 `npm run **test**` from the command line and the `echo \"Error: no test specified\" && exit 1` will be run.
 We gonna see later how to
 implement some test.
 First we can add the `start` shortcut to take back our npx command.

 > ![info]
-This is kinda a web standards to have a `npm run start` as command to run the front-end throw.
+This is kinda a web standards to have a `npm run (start|test)` command, it's helpful because developpers don't have to carry what it's under the hood when they join a projet.

 So in the future you just have to `npm run start` to start your front-end.